Skip to content

 SFI’s partnership with Clearloop realizes our vision to develop and increase access to diverse talent from marginalized communities to improve their opportunities and growth in the clean energy sector.

-SFI’s 60+ Partner HBCUs are uniquely positioned to accelerate economic mobility for students and families of color.
-The innovation, creativity, diversity, and drive needed to succeed in the solar industry are already being taught and nurtured at HBCUs.
-What’s still needed is the opportunity for HBCU students and graduates to close the representation gap in the clean energy industry.
+SFI’s 60+ Partner HBCUs are uniquely positioned to accelerate economic mobility for students and families in underserved communities.
+The innovation, creativity, and drive needed to succeed in the solar industry are already being taught and nurtured at HBCUs.
+What’s still needed is the opportunity for HBCU students and graduates in the clean energy industry.

 This can be accomplished through installing solar farms in direct proximity to HBCU campus and the creation of Innovation Centers on SFI Partner HBCU campuses, where students, alumni, faculty, and members of their local communities can complete intensive training and work hands-on with solar projects.

 Developing robust connections between HBCUs and the solar industry is one proven way to help close persistent gaps in diversity, access, and opportunity.
-The partnership with Clearloop allows the Student Freedom Initiative to reach more students and expand career pathways into the clean energy industry for historically underrepresented communities.
+The partnership with Clearloop allows the Student Freedom Initiative to reach more students and expand career pathways into the clean energy industry for students from participating MSIs.

 The development of solar farms and the creation of Innovation Centers serve as a catalytic epicenter of learning that provides HBCU students and faculty with the knowledge, skills, tools, and resources necessary to transform our nation’s clean energy talent pipeline and workforce.